 How to not flip your lid as a parent of a toddler

-So, how does a parent of a toddler take all of this information and manage these little people?
+How does a toddler parent take all of this information and manage these little people?
 We need to start by remembering that they are not little adults.
 They do not have the skills that we have to manage the situations they are in.
-They need us to control their environment, steer them in the right direction, keep them safe, distract when necessary, and most importantly have never-ending patience.
+They need us to control their environment, steer them in the right direction, keep them safe, distract when necessary, and most importantly, have never-ending patience.
 Easier said than done.
-Here are some tips to help you to not flip your lid when your toddler flips his lid:
+Here are some tips to help you not flip your lid when your toddler flips his lid:

-- Show him how to resolve conflict in a healthy way and practice taking turns and sharing through games and activities.
+- Show him how to resolve conflict healthily and practice taking turns and sharing through games and activities.
 Praise him when he does these things on his own.
 Recognize how difficult it can be.